mrblue223/NetWeaver/README.md

     Basic FTP Commands: Supports USER, PASS, PWD, CWD, LIST, RETR, STOR, PORT, and PASV commands.

+## Prerequisites

+To run NetWeaver, you need the following:

+    Python 3: The application is developed in Python 3.

+    run the install_depencies.py script

-Installation
+## Setup and Installation

-NetWeaver is a Python application.
-To run it, you need Python 3 installed on your system.
-You will also need to install the Pillow library for GUI icon support.

     Clone the repository (or download the files):

     git clone https://github.com/mrblue223/NetWeaver.git
     cd Netweaver

     Install dependencies:
     python3 install_dependencies.py

     Ensure the assets directory exists:
     Make sure the assets/icons8-server-40.png file is present in the Netweaver/assets/ directory for the GUI icon to display correctly.
 If not, you can download it or provide your own icon.

-Usage
+## Project Structure

+The NetWeaver project is organized into the following directories and files:

+Netweaver/
+├── assets/
+│   └── icons8-server-40.png  (GUI icon, download if not present)
+├── main.py                   (Main entry point for the GUI application) ├── gui.py                    (Contains the Tkinter GUI class: TCPServerGUI) ├── constants.py              (Stores global variables, theme settings, and common configurations) ├── server_core.py            (Core server logic: main loop, socket binding, connection dispatching) ├── tcp_handler.py            (Handles generic TCP client connections) ├── web_handler.py            (Handles HTTP/HTTPS web client requests) └── ftp_handler.py            (Handles FTP client commands and data transfers)

+## Running the Application

-To start the NetWeaver server GUI, simply run the main.py script:
+To start the NetWeaver server GUI, navigate to the Netweaver directory and run the main.py script:

 python main.py

+Using the GUI

-Once the GUI launches:
+Once the GUI launches, you can configure and control the server using its intuitive interface.

-    Select Server Mode: Choose between "Generic TCP", "Web Server (HTTP)", "Web Server (HTTPS)", or "FTP Server" from the sidebar.

-    Configure Settings:
+Server Controls

+    Start Server: Initiates the server on the specified port and mode.

+    Stop Server: Shuts down the running server.

+    Server Status: Displays the current status of the server (running/stopped), including its IP, port, mode, and configured root directories/SSL files.

+## Server Modes

+You can select the desired server mode from the sidebar.
+The input fields in the main content area will dynamically adjust based on your selection.
+Generic TCP Server

+    Purpose: For basic TCP communication and testing.

+    Configuration: Only requires a Server Port.

+## Web Server (HTTP)

+    Purpose: Serves static files over HTTP.

+    Configuration:

-        Server Port: Enter the desired port number.
+        Server Port: The port for the HTTP server (e.g., 80, 8080).

-        Web Root Dir / FTP Root Dir: If using Web or FTP modes, click "Browse..." to select the directory from which files will be served.
+        Web Root Dir: Click "Browse..." to select the directory containing your web files (e.g., index.html, styles.css).

+## Web Server (HTTPS)

+    Purpose: Provides secure web serving using SSL/TLS.

+    Configuration:

+        Server Port: The port for the HTTPS server (e.g., 443, 8443).

+        Web Root Dir: Click "Browse..." to select the directory containing your web files.

+        SSL Cert File: Click "Browse..." to select your SSL certificate file (e.g., server.pem).

-        SSL Cert File / SSL Key File: If using HTTPS mode, click "Browse..." to select your SSL certificate (.pem) and key (.pem) files.
+        SSL Key File: Click "Browse..." to select your SSL private key file (e.g., key.pem).

-    Start Server: Click the "Start Server" button in the sidebar.

-    Monitor Log: Observe server activity, client connections, and any errors in the log area.

-    Stop Server: Click the "Stop Server" button to shut down the server.
+## FTP Server

+    Purpose: Allows clients to transfer files using the FTP protocol.

+    Configuration:

+        Server Port: The port for the FTP server (e.g., 21).

+        FTP Root Dir: Click "Browse..." to select the directory that will serve as the root for FTP operations.

     FTP Server Credentials:
-The FTP server currently uses hardcoded credentials:
+    The FTP server currently uses hardcoded credentials for authentication:

         Username: ftpuser

         Password: ftppass

-Configuration

-All primary configuration is done through the GUI.
-The constants.py file holds default values and theme settings, but runtime configurations (port, root directories, SSL files, server mode) are managed via the GUI inputs.

-    SERVER_PORT: Configured via the GUI.

-    WEB_ROOT_DIR: Configured via the GUI for Web/HTTPS modes.

-    FTP_ROOT_DIR: Configured via the GUI for FTP mode.

-    SSL_CERT_FILE: Configured via the GUI for HTTPS mode.

-    SSL_KEY_FILE: Configured via the GUI for HTTPS mode.
+## Log Area

+The large text area at the bottom of the main content frame displays real-time logs from the server.
+This includes:

+    Informational messages ([*], often in blue)

+    Success messages ([+], often in green)

+    Warning messages ([-], often in yellow)

+    Error messages ([-], often in red)

+## Troubleshooting

+    "Could not bind to port..." error: This usually means the port is already in use by another application, or you don't have the necessary permissions to use that port (e.g., ports below 1024 often require root/administrator privileges).
+Try a different port number (e.g., 9999).

+    "Web Root Directory is invalid or not set." / "FTP Root Directory is invalid or not set.": Ensure you have selected a valid, existing directory for the respective server mode before starting the server.

+    "SSL Certificate/Key file is invalid or not set.": Verify that your .pem certificate and key files exist and are correctly formatted.

+    Server not responding: Check the log area for any error messages.
+Ensure no firewall is blocking the chosen port.

+    GUI icon not showing: Make sure Pillow is installed and the assets/icons8-server-40.png file is in the correct location relative to main.py.

-Contributing
+## Contributing

 Contributions are welcome!
 If you find a bug, have a feature request, or want to contribute code, please follow these guidelines: